malaise/ada/README.txt

 Many projects in subdirectories of 'usr' also implement automatic tests that are launched by a local 'Test' script and fail on error.

-Finally a 'Test' script in 'usr' lauches all the tests, which takes around 5 minutes.
+Finally a 'Tests' script in 'usr' lauches all the tests, which takes around 6 minutes.